-- 3.229.
-This safety guide focuses on technical aspects of the development of inspection program while the organization and management of inspection program is addressed in [4] - 3.230.
-It is required that the regulatory body develops and implements a programme of inspection of facilities and activities, to confirm compliance with regulatory requirements and with any conditions specified in the authorization It is also required that the inspection programme, specifies the types of regulatory inspection (including scheduled inspections and unannounced inspections), stipulates the frequency of inspections and the areas and programmes to be inspected, in accordance with a graded approach, (GSR Part 1, para 4.50 [2]). - 3.231.
-Regulatory inspection programmes should be comprehensive and consistent with should be developed within the overall regulatory strategy.
-The inspectionse programmes should be thorough enough to ensure that the regulatory objectives and requirements are met thereby providing the regulatory body with provide a high level of confidence that authorized parties are effectively maintaining the safety of their facility and activities in compliance with the regulatory requirements and are identifying and solving all actual and potential problems in ensuring safety.
-The inspection programme should also be developed so that the regulatory body can determine whether if the authorized party has an effective functional self-assessment systemprocess capable of prompt identification and correction of actual and potential problems and of high quality and is conducts ing its activities in accordance with previously its own established high quality procedures for ensuring that regulatory objectives and requirements are met. - 3.232.
-For all areas of responsibility, the regulatory body's inspection programme should include as key elements:
+- 3.225214.
+This safety guide focuses on technical aspects of the development of inspection program while the organization and management of inspection program is addressed in [4]. - 3.226215.
+It is required that the regulatory body develops and implements a programme of inspection of facilities and activities, to confirm compliance with regulatory requirements and with any conditions specified in the authorization It is also required that the inspection programme, specifies the types of regulatory inspection (including scheduled inspections and unannounced inspections), stipulates the frequency of inspections and the areas and programmes to be inspected, in accordance with a graded approach, (GSR Part 1 (Rev.1), para 4.50 [2]). - 3.227216.
+Regulatory inspection programmes should be comprehensive and consistent with the overall regulatory strategy.
+The inspection programmes should be thorough enough to ensure that the regulatory objectives and requirements are met thereby providing the regulatory body with a high level of confidence that authorized parties are effectively maintaining the safety of their facility and activities.
+The inspection programme should also be developed so that the regulatory body can determine if the authorized party has an effective self-assessment process capable of prompt identification and correction of actual and potential problems and conducts activities in accordance with previously established high quality procedures. - 3.228217.
+For all areas of responsibility, the regulatory body's inspection programme should include as key elements: - a system of prioritizing inspections based on a graded approach; - on-site visits of inspectors; - the investigation and follow-up of events and deviations from normal operation;

-- a system of prioritizing inspections based on a graded approach; - on-site visits of inspectors; - the review of radiation safety assessments made by the authorized parties; - the investigation and follow-up of events and deviations from normal operation; and - the submission of information on key operational safety parameters by authorized parties.
+• the submission of information on key operational safety parameters by authorized parties.